 First Presbyterian Church has been serving the Lexington, Nebraska community since 1873.
 At our web site, you will learn about the church, the people in our church and how you can find your place in our church.
 Feel free to browse around this site.
 If you have comments or questions about our church or simply need more information and want to contact us, click on the contact button on any page within this site.
 Thanks for visiting, come back again.

-December 2014 - Letter from Pastor Caroline
+February 2015 - Letter from Pastor Caroline

 Dear Friends in Christ,

 February is a month of days strung out like pearls on a string, days that lead us to ask questions: